RBVI/ChimeraX/docs/devel/tutorials/tutorial_hello.rst

 ``__init__.py`` contains the initialization code that defines the ``bundle_api`` object that ChimeraX needs in order to invoke bundle functionality.
-ChimeraX expects ``bundle_api`` conform to :py:class:`chimerax.core.toolshed.BundleAPI`, which has one public attribute, ``api_version``, and these methods:
+ChimeraX expects ``bundle_api`` class to be derived from :py:class:`chimerax.core.toolshed.BundleAPI`, which has one public attribute, ``api_version``, and these methods:

 - ``start_tool`` - invoked to display a graphical interface
 - ``register_command`` - invoked the first time a bundle command is used
 - ``register_selector`` - invoked the first time a bundle chemical subgroup selector is used
 - ``open_file`` - invoked when a file of a bundle-supported format is opened
 - ``save_file`` - invoked when a file of a bundle-supported format is saved
 - ``initialize`` - invoked when ChimeraX starts up and the bundle needs custom initialization
 - ``finish`` - invoked when ChimeraX exits and the bundle needs custom clean up
 - ``get_class`` - invoked when a session is saved and a bundle object needs to be serialized

+The ``api_version`` attribute should be set to ``1``.
+The default value for ``api_version`` is ``0`` and is supported for older bundles.
+New bundles should always use the latest supported API version.

+This example only provides a single command, so the only method that needs to be overridden is ``register_command``.
+The other methods should never be called because there are no ``ChimeraXClassifier`` tags in ``bundle_info.xml`` that mention other types of functionality.

+``register_command`` is called once for each command listed in a ``ChimeraXClassifier`` tag.
+When ChimeraX starts up, it registers a placeholder for each command in all bundles, but normally does import the bundles.
+When a command is used and ChimeraX detects that it is actually a placeholder, it asks the bundle to register the run-time information regarding what arguments are expected and which function should be called to process the command, after which the command line is parsed and the registered function is called.
+Once a command is registered, ChimeraX will not call ``register_command`` for it again.

+In ``BundleAPI`` version 1, the ``register_command`` method is called with three arguments:

+- ``bi`` - instance of :py:class:`chimerax.core.toolshed.BundleInfo``
+- ``ci`` - instance of :py:class:`chimerax.core.toolshed.CommandInfo``
+- ``logger`` - instance of :py:class:`chimerax.core.logger.Logger``

+``bi`` provides access to bundle information such as its name, version, and description.
+For this example, no bundle information is required and ``bi`` is unused.  ``ci`` provides access to command information, and the two attributes used are ``synopsis`` (for setting help text if none is provided in code) and ``name`` (for notifying ChimeraX of what function to use to process the command).  ``logger`` may be used to notify users of warnings and errors; in this example, errors will be handled by the normal Python exception machinery.

+The most important line of code in ``register_command`` is the call to :py:func:`chimerax.core.commands.register`, whose arguments are:

+- ``name`` - a Python string for the command name,
+- ``cmd_desc`` - an instance of :py:class:`chimerax.core.commands.CmdDesc`
+  which describes what command line arguments are expected, and
+- ``function`` - a Python function to process the command.

+In this example, the command name comes from the command information instance, ``ci.name``.
+The argument description comes from another package module, ``cmd.hello_desc``, possibly augmented with help text from ``ci.synopsis``, and the command-processing function also comes from the same module, ``cmd.hello``.
+The arguments that ``cmd.hello`` will be called with are determined by the attributes of ``cmd.hello_desc`` and is described below in the description for file ``cmd.py``.

+Note that ``register_command`` and other ``BundleAPI`` methods are static methods and are not associated with the ``bundle_api`` instance.
+The intent is that these methods remain simple and should not need other data.
+If necessary, the methods can, of course, refer to ``bundle_api``.

 ``cmd.py``